Pet Behavioral Issues

-- Hyperesthesia is a syndrome in cats that is not yet completely understood.
-Cats that have this problem may be sensitive to being touched, especially along their back.
-They become agitated when they are handled, and they even groom the area excessively.
-They would also hiss or bite its back, cry, run, and even defecate.
-Bring your cat to a vet to rule out medical causes, especially pain and skin conditions.
-If there is no medical condition, it may be a compulsive disorder.
+Hyperesthesia is a syndrome in cats that is not yet completely understood.
+Cats that have this may be sensitive to being touched, especially along their back.
+They become agitated when they are handled, and groom the area excessively.
+Bring your cat to a vet to rule out medical causes.

-- Fear in cats can, of course, also become a problem.
-This may be due to minimal socialization when they were just kittens or due to frightening experiences.
-This can also be inherited.
-Fear can also lead to threatening behavior such as growling and hissing, aggression such as biting or scratching, avoidance, hiding, and also spraying.
-You should identify what is causing the fear.
+Fear in cats can be a good thing or a bad thing.
+This may be due to minimal socialization when they were kittens or due to traumatically frightening experiences.
+Fear can also lead to threatening behavior such as growling and hissing.
 Your vet can make a treatment plan that includes avoidance, behavior modification techniques, and also medications.

-- Older cats can experience different medical conditions that can also cause abnormal behaviors.
-They may have cognitive dysfunction syndrome, which is similar to Alzheimer’s disease.
+Older cats may have cognitive dysfunction syndrome, which is similar to Alzheimer’s disease.
 This can cause disorientation, agitation, anxiety, memory loss, house soiling, and personality changes.
-If you notice such changes in your older cats, head to your vet immediately to rule out medical conditions and make an effective treatment plan.
+Head to your vet immediately to rule out medical conditions and make an effective treatment plan.

 Most animal behavioral issues stem from misunderstandings between a pet and the fur parent.
 So in addition to pet insurance, it’s also a good idea to consider pet behavioral insurance.
 If pet behavioral issues do arise, it will be there for you.
 The best way to solve pet behavioral issues is Love and Patience.
 But it’s still best to get your pet insured today.